Last Updated on January 10, 2026 by Martina McKeough

 If you find that the safety pads around your trampoline are looking worn then make sure you purchase a Replacement Safety Pad.
 This is imperative as many trampoline accidents are caused when feet are hurt by the springs.

 Finally a Safety Enclosure Net should be placed around any home trampoline to prevent your children from falling off the mat and onto the garden area below.
+Safety nets are relatively standard in many new trampolines but if yours doesn’t have one think about buying one.

-Have you Seen The Latest Moon Shoes?
+Have you Seen The Latest Kangaroos Bounce Moon Shoes?

 More Articles About Shoes